marianobarrios/tls-channel/README.md

 There is of course no strict need to use SSLEngine.
 The two most common alternatives are:

 - Use the [Java Native Interface](https://docs.oracle.com/javase/8/docs/technotes/guides/jni/) (JNI) and call OpenSSL.
 The Tomcat project has a widely used "[native](http://tomcat.apache.org/native-doc/)" library that easies that task.
-While using native code can work, this as obvious shortcommings, specially regarding distribution, type compatibility and safety.
+While using native code can work, this as obvious shortcomings, specially regarding distribution, type compatibility and safety.
-- "[The Legion of the Bouncy Castle](https://www.bouncycastle.org/)" has a "lightweight" TLS API that supports streamming.
+- "[The Legion of the Bouncy Castle](https://www.bouncycastle.org/)" has a "lightweight" TLS API that supports streaming.
 This works but only in blocking mode, effective just like using the old SSLSocket API.

 Of course, these options imply using an alternative implementation, which may not be desired.